Getting Started Guide

 Works may require consultation with other outside bodies e.g.

 Your Architect will advise and lead on this.

 All others, including DAC, are advisory.

-If the Chancellor agrees with consultees it is because you have not justified your proposal in his opinion.
+If the Chancellor agrees with consultees it is because you have not justified your proposal.

 Heritage Lottery Fund

 Listed Places of Worship Grant Scheme allows reclaim of most but not all VAT – only applies to Listed buildings that are licensed for worship.

 Some works e.g. annexes, can be zero rated for VAT.

 Watch your cashflow – VAT is paid in advance and reclaiming can take time.

 Contracts – make sure you have the right contracts in place and that everybody has signed before work begins.